Tayta Shanti

 Tayta Shanti is a 2023 Peruvian drama film written, edited and directed by Hans Matos Camac.
-It is about Angie and her cousin Marcelo who must face their own identity: she struggling to accept her ethnicity and he struggling to accept his true sexuality.
+It is about Angie and her cousin Marcelo who must face their own identity: she struggling to accept her Indigenous Huanca origins and he struggling to accept his true sexuality.

 Synopsis

 The Valdez family gathers for the traditional Tayta Shanti festival.
 Angela arrives from the capital with her daughter Angie, who denies her provincial roots.
 In the midst of the hustle and bustle of the party, Angie and her cousin Marcelo will have to confront her identity, since she does not consider herself Huancaína and he represses his sexuality.